 The Audit Committee members are independent within the meaning of the listing standards of the NYSE, SEC regulations and our Corporate Governance Guidelines and are financially literate.
 The Board has determined that Ms. Cline is the "audit committee financial expert" within the meaning of the SEC's regulations.
 In addition, the other members of the committee, Ms. Dorman and Mr. Maxwell also qualify as a "financial expert" under the applicable standards.

-- Including two in person meetings.
-The Committee met with the Company's internal audit and independent auditor at all six meetings, with and without management present. - \ Through current board term.
+The Committee met with the Company's internal audit and independent auditor at all six meetings, with and without management present.

 Compensation Committee